per1234/smartpins/README.md

 ![esparto](/assets/esparto.png)

-# In detail / additional functionality

-While you can use **smartpins** "out-of-the-box" as in the example above, it helps to understand two concepts:
+While you can use **SmartPins** "out-of-the-box" as in the example above, it helps to understand two concepts:

 1) It is an extension of the H4 timer/scheduler library (https://github.com/philbowles/h4) so it provides all the functions of that library in addition to the pin management.
 These include flexible and adaptable timing functions that can call class methods or `std::function`s when the timer "fires".